nrwl/nx/docs/shared/workspace/creating-libraries.md

 ### 2. Visualizing Architecture

 The `nx dep-graph` command generates a graph of how apps and libraries depend on each other.
 If most of your code lives in a few giant libraries, this visualization doesn't provide much value.
+Adding the `--watch` flag to the command will update the visualization in-browser as you make changes.

 ### 3. Enforcing Constraints